hbutler/hbutler.github.io/about.markdown

 permalink: /about/
 ---

-# Identity
-I am a mixed African/European, cis woman.
+I am a mixed African American/White woman.
 My identity as a member of a marginalized group influences my research interests and methodological approaches.

 # Research Interests